Pabiak/RiverScrapper/README.md

-# RiverScrapper - fetching and processing data about rivers from IMGW
+# RiverScrapper - fetching and processing riversdata about rivers from IMGW

 RiverScrapper is a program used to download and analyze hydrological data related to Polish rivers from the Institute of Meteorology and Water Management (IMGW).
-The program allows for generating charts of water level, flow rate, and flow intensity curve.
+The program allows for generating charts of water level, flow rate, and rating curve.

 ## Todo List